thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ## Front-end Director

-- Reports to: Head of Delivery
+- Reports to: CEO
 - Direct reports: Front-end Development Team

 ### Description

-> To lead the Front-end Development Team and the technical output of Springload.
+> To lead the Front-end Development Team and set our strategic front-end direction towards achieving our vision.
 >
-> To set the strategic technical direction of Springload towards achieving our vision: Making people’s lives better, through the work that we do and the way that we do it.
+> To direct the front-end output for our clients and projects - liaising with clients, identifying requirements, planning, implementation, solution architecting, strategic thinking.
+This includes both oversight and execution, as required.
 >
-> The role is responsible for working with the development team to develop web applications: liaise with clients, identify requirements, and plan and implement solutions including technical writing, strategic thinking.
-Planning and programming.
-Develop and extend Springload’s technical framework while producing high quality code for websites and web applications.
-Train staff to implement Springload’s software products.
->
-> The role is also responsible for setting programming standards, and supporting account and project managers working with clients to identify and implement website requirements.
-They will also work with the web design team to maintain and deliver websites.
+> To set the front-end standards internally and externally, oversee training, career progression and recruiting.

 ---

 ### Key responsibilities

-The Front-end Director’s role is varied!
-It includes, but is not limited to:
+Direction in a multidisciplinary environment.

-- Working closely with the Technical Director to guide Springload’s technical direction and to ensure that all work meets our high standards and follows established internal processes.
+- Working closely with the Digital Strategy Team to direct Springload’s projects and ensure that all work meets our high standards and follows established internal processes.
-- Attending client meetings with the account/project manager and contributing to the planning of websites and web applications.
-- Developing, maintaining and documenting the Springload Technical Framework and Code Library.
+- Contributing to Springload’s sales process.
+Working with potential clients to understand their needs, developing solutions, estimating costs, helping prepare pitches and presenting to potential clients.
+- Contributing to the long-term client relationship and short-term project needs for all of our clients and projects, with the Client Service Team.
+- Contributing to the planning and architecture of all of our projects as required, in concertation with other discipline leads.

+Producing high-quality work, efficiently.

+- Overseeing the front-end team’s output to ensure that all work meets our high standards and follows established internal processes.
-- Working closely with Springload Designers and Developers to ensure our systems efficiently deliver client projects.
+- Working closely with all other disciplines to ensure our systems efficiently deliver client projects.

+Evolving our practices.

+- Directing, developing and maintaining Springload’s internal and public projects and toolkits.
-- Staying up-to-date with developing technologies and methodologies.
+- Keeping Springload up to date with developing technologies and methodologies.

-Any other tasks as required.
+- Keeping the front-end team’s skills up to date with the needs of our projects, in coordination with other learning & growth efforts.

 ---

 ### Required skills

-- Advanced knowledge of web development languages: JavaScript, HTML and CSS.
+Leadership skills.

+- Strong leadership ability, vision, and flexibility to initiate change where appropriate.
 - Strategic thinking and problem solving skills.
-- Ability to articulate technical concepts clearly to clients in easy-to-understand language.
-- Ability to work in a team environment alongside designers and project managers throughout the entire development process.
-- Excellent project management approach and thinking with sound analytical and problem solving skills.
+- Thorough understanding of project management and software development methodologies.
-- Strong leadership ability, vision, and flexibility to initiate change where appropriate combined with personal integrity.
 - Strong coaching skills to support and develop the Springload team.
-- Warmth and authenticity in any interactions, keeping people at the heart of what we do.
-- Passionate about what you do and driven by a desire to be great.
-- Always showing curiosity and desire to keep growing and learning.
-- Commitment to working collaboratively with others in the team, creating a sense of unity and that everyone contributes to the decision making process.
+- Outstanding abilities to collaborate with other teams and individuals, creating a sense of unity and that everyone contributes to the decision making process.

+Core front-end skills.

+- Strong ability to communicate front-end development matters clearly to other team members, clients, and partners.
+- Expert knowledge of the Web as a medium of expression and a development platform.
+- Advanced understanding of browser, platform, device, performance, and accessibility constraints.
+- Experience with large-scale website and webapp architectures.
+- Solid understanding of object-oriented and functional programming concepts.

+Supporting design, engineering skills.

+- Experience with client-side frameworks (such as React, Angular, or Backbone).
+- Experience architecting web apps around (REST) APIs.
+- Experience with content management systems or e-commerce platforms.
+- Familiarity with version control via Git, continuous integration, issue trackers, wikis, and pull request workflows.
+- Familiarity with front-end build tools and task runners (npm, Grunt, Gulp, Webpack, Browserify).
+- Familiarity with software testing – unit tests, integration tests.
+- Working knowledge of the Unix command line and a shell of your choice.
+- Working knowledge of graphic software (Illustrator, Sketch, Photoshop), comfortable working with vectors and SVG.
+- Eye for detail, understanding of fundamentals of typography.
+Pixels out of place will annoy you.
+- Experience working with styleguides and pattern libraries.
+- Familiarity with web development and open-source communities.

+---

+### Other useful skills

+- Experience designing user interfaces with a user experience (UX) approach.
+- Experience with programming in ES6/ES2015+ JavaScript.
+- Ability to do basic server administration from the command line.
+- Familiarity with server-side programming stacks (we use Python and Node).
+- Experience with the Django framework, and Wagtail CMS.

 ---